mafifafm/pxt-microbit/docs/projects/v2-play-sound.md

 ---

-This time, hover around above the micro:bit to simulate swinging it from side to side.
+This time, hover around above the Ragga to simulate swinging it from side to side.
-You should hear the sound change as the micro:bit moves.
+You should hear the sound change as the Ragga moves.

 ## Rotation Values

-You can make the beat even more fun by changing the end frequency as the micro:bit rotates.
+You can make the beat even more fun by changing the end frequency as the Ragga rotates.

 ---